LOCATION LOCATION LOCATION

 Bonus points that my cat Elsie comes and lies on me while I write for the website because she purrs and she’s really chubby. shes like a big fishy blanket, and it makes me enjoy having to do website stuff more. i took these pictures on my mac writing this part :)

-After my feedback, Luke made a valid point: middle-class people don't care about how they feel about working-class objects; it's above them.
+After my feedback, Luke made a valid point, middle-class people don't care about how they feel about working-class objects because it's above them.
 Me trying to get them to look inside themselves and understand their prejudices towards working-class objects just feels like begging for attention, which I don't need to do.
-One, it should be deserved anyway, and two, is there even a middle-class interest in my work?
-If not, it's just going to look like to all the working-class people that I've decorated a JD bag.
+One, it should be deserved anyway, and two, is there even a middle-class interest in my work? it's just going to look like to all the working-class people that I've decorated a JD bag.

 kristian also mentioned a valid point about my original idea, and we discussed the original motivation.
 Most of my work is usually about providing hope, warmth, and optimism.
 But I've gotten to the point where I wasn’t thinking about that anymore.
 Now, I want to focus back on it.
 So, if I’ve made a scratchcard, is it just a scratchcard quote, or does it have some meaning to it?